 The NABIS Intelligence Cell provides strategic and tactical intelligence associated with the criminal use of firearms in the UK.
 This takes the form of compiling information about people, objects, locations and events.
 This information is linked to gun crime incidents and ballistic items both contemporaneously and retrospectively on a daily basis.
 It is disseminated by way of intelligence packages which include narratives relating to the use of criminally held firearms.

-What is NABIS Knowledge and Communications?
+What is NABIS Operational Support?

 How do forces and law enforcement agencies send ballistic items to NABIS?